 Compensation theory suggests that evaluating both external market data and internal equity is the most widely accepted methodology for setting salary rates.
-This is the revised approach taken by the 2006, 2008, and 2010 Commissions and is being reaffirmed by the 2012 Commission.
+This is the revised approach taken by previous Salary Commissions and is being re-affirmed by the 2014 Salary Commission.

-The Commission collected and reviewed data from a number of sources.
+The Salary Commission collected and reviewed data from a number of sources.
 The data is summarized below.